 Nationally Recognized: The program is nationally recognized by the Council for Exceptional Children, is accredited by Council for the Accreditation of Educator Preparation (CAEP), and has been training exemplary special educators for twenty years.

 Convenient Schedule: Courses are scheduled once a week in late afternoons and evenings (Monday-Thursday) to accommodate internship experiences in schools.

 Location: Unique to the the DC, Maryland, Virginia (DMV) area, our location gives students in the Special Education & Disability Studies Department access to urban or suburban; public, charter, or private schools.
 This allows students to examine, compare, and contrast schools with widely different student populations, structures, and demographics.

-CPED 6412 – Elementary School Curriculum and Methods: Humanities (2 credits)
+CPED 6412 Elementary School Curriculum and Methods (taken for 4 credits)

-SPED 6991 – Internship in Teaching Children with Emotional and Behavioral Disabilities: Co-Teacher
+SPED 6991 Internship in Teaching Students with Disabilities

 Master of Arts in Education and Human Development comprehensive exam

 Completion of the relevant teacher licensure assessments (i.e., PRAXIS) required by the District of Columbia Educator Licensure Services Office

 Our graduates are Special Educators in both public and non-public schools throughout the nation.
 In addition to classroom teaching, our graduates are also administrators of special education programs, advocates in the policy arena, researchers and faculty in higher education, and educational consultants.

 "The professors taught me more than instructional methods and behavior management strategies; they taught me how to be self-reflective and to always ask ‘whose needs are being met?’
 I left this program not only a better teacher, but also a better person."